sce/flot/API.md

 }
 ```

-"labelMargin" is the space in pixels between tick labels and axis
+`labelMargin` is the space in pixels between tick labels and axis
-line, and "axisMargin" is the space in pixels between axes when there
+line, and `axisMargin` is the space in pixels between axes when there
 are two next to each other.

-"borderWidth" is the width of the border around the plot.
-Set it to 0
+`borderWidth` is the width of the border around the plot.
+Set it to `0`
 to disable the border.
-You can also set "borderColor" if you want the
+You can also set `borderColor` if you want the
 border to have a different color than the grid lines.
-"minBorderMargin" controls the default minimum margin around the
+`minBorderMargin` controls the default minimum margin around the
 border - it's used to make sure that points aren't accidentally
 clipped by the canvas edge so by default the value is computed from
 the point radius.

-"markings" is used to draw simple lines and rectangular areas in the
+`markings` is used to draw simple lines and rectangular areas in the
 background of the plot.
 You can either specify an array of ranges on
-the form { xaxis: { from, to }, yaxis: { from, to } } (with multiple
+the form `{ xaxis: { from, to }, yaxis: { from, to } }` (with multiple
 axes, you can specify coordinates for other axes instead, e.g. as
-x2axis/x3axis/...) or with a function that returns such an array given
+`x2axis`/`x3axis`/...) or with a function that returns such an array given
 the axes for the plot in an object as the first parameter.

-You can set the color of markings by specifying "color" in the ranges
+You can set the color of markings by specifying `color` in the ranges
 object.
 Here's an example array:

 ```js